isomerpages/mindef-sg101/resources/connexionsg/_posts/2022-08-09-post-#SingaporesFirst Green Open Space, Padang.md

 ---
-title: "#SingaporesFirst Green Open Space, Padang"
+title: Gazette of The Padang as a National Monument
-permalink: /resources/connexionsg/padang/
+permalink: /resources/connexionsg/heritage-the-padang/
 date: 2022-08-09
 layout: post
 description: ""